yltaba/blog/content/authors/admin/_index.md

 title: Yuri Lucatelli Taba
 ---

 Political Science PhD student.
-I am really interested in analyzing data and generating valuable insights from it.
+I am really interested in data analysis and in generating valuable insights from it.
 Working mostly with R to clean, wrangle and visualize data, but currently learning Python and SQL as well.

 {{< icon name="download" pack="fas" >}}{{< staticref "media/cv_yuri_taba.pdf" "newtab" >}}CV{{< /staticref >}}